Ground Plane Design and Arrangement in High Performance PCBs

 Ground planes provides natural EMI shielding

 Since ground planes are large flat conductors that span a large area within a single layer, they provide natural shielding against EMI.
 In devices using RF antennas for communication, this actually works against you as the ground plane can block the RF signal emitted from the antenna.
 An improperly placed antenna can mean unnecessary impedance and frequency disruption in the PCB.
-Therefore, trace and chip antennas should not be placed above a ground plane.
+Therefore, a signal trace and chip antennas should not be placed above a ground plane.

 Instead, place the antenna at the edge of the circuit board and let the ground plane run close to the edge of the antenna.
 While a monopole antenna is different, in a dipole antenna, for example, the radiation pattern will have a zero intensity line that runs parallel to the length of the antenna.
 The emitted radiation pattern will be orthogonal to the ground plane, and emission at wider angles will not be blocked by the ground conductor.